thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/03_Define_Performance_Signature/README.md

 1. Save the file.
 1. Commit/Push the changes to your GitHub Repository *carts*.
 -->
-## Result: Performance Signature for Carts
+## Performance Signature for Carts should look like this:
 ```
 {
 	"spec_version": "2.0",